SandeshChinchole/Hermes/README.md

-# Hermes: a smart POS system
+# Hermes: Smart Point of Sales system
-This is a project for Computer Science Project 1 course.
+This is a project for Computer Science Project course.